ryz3006/alignzo-lite/DEPLOYMENT.md

 ### Vercel Deployment

 1. Connect your GitHub repository to Vercel
-2. Add the same environment variables in Vercel dashboard
+2. Add the same environment variables in Vercel dashboard:
+   - Go to your Vercel project dashboard
+   - Navigate to Settings → Environment Variables
+   - Add all the environment variables listed above
-3. Deploy automatically on every push
+3. The application will automatically deploy on every push to the main branch
+4. Vercel will use the `vercel.json` configuration for optimal deployment

+**Note**: Vercel deployment uses server-side rendering, while GitHub Pages uses static export.
+The configuration automatically adapts based on the deployment platform.

 ### Netlify Deployment